astorDev/Astor.Background/README.md

 The service is the basic management tool for the whole background infrastructure.
 What it does is:

 - Logs action result in an actionable way.
 Namely, stores them in MongoDB
 - Manages time-based actions.
-This includes storing schedules and triggering events based on it.
+This includes storing schedules and triggering events based on them.

-The recommended way to install is by using [docker image](https://hub.docker.com/repository/docker/vosarat/background-management-service) like this:
+The recommended way to install it is by using [docker image](https://hub.docker.com/repository/docker/vosarat/background-management-service) like this:

 ```yml
 version: '3.9'